Case study: How Laureus does it

 By LAY HSUAN, LIM

 Often dubbed the “Oscars of sports”, this prestigious annual award ceremony celebrates and recognises the accomplishments of remarkable individuals from the world of sports.
-With Malaysia playing the friendly host this year to promote Visit Malaysia Year 2014, there was actually more to Laureus than meets the eye.
+With Malaysia playing the friendly host that year to promote Visit Malaysia Year 2014, there was actually more to Laureus than meets the eye.

 So what’s the real deal?